conference-ictac2023/webpage/registration/index.md

 </div>

  <ul>
-  <li>'ICTAC full access' registration fee covers the main conference and all co-located events. </li>
+  <li>'ICTAC full access' registration fee covers the main conference (Dec 6 to 8) and all co-located events (Dec 4 and 5). </li>
-  <li>'ICTAC main conference' registration fee covers the main conference including a reception on Tuesday 5th of December. </li>
+  <li>'ICTAC main conference' registration fee covers the main conference (Dec 6 to 8) including a reception on Dec 5. </li>
-  <li>'School/tutorials' registration fee covers the co-located events on the 4th and 5th of December. </li>
+  <li>'School/tutorials' registration fee covers the co-located events (Dec 4 and 5). </li>
   <li>  All prices are in Peruvian Nuevo Sol (Sol.) </li>
 </ul>

-## Early registration deadline:
+## Early Registration Deadline:

 TBD